laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 # Build a simple online store using Laravel Folio, Livewire v3, and Volt

 What makes the Laravel ecosystem magical is that there are always new things to learn and experiment with.
-Some of the latest additions to it are Laravel Folio and Laravel Volt.
+Some of the latest additions to it are Laravel Folio and Volt.

 **[Laravel Folio](https://github.com/laravel/folio) offers a file-based approach to defining routes.**

-**And [Laravel Volt](https://laravel.com/docs/volt) introduces single-file components and an optional new composition API to [Livewire v3](https://livewire.laravel.com).**
+**And [Volt](https://laravel.com/docs/volt) introduces single-file components and an optional new composition API to [Livewire v3](https://livewire.laravel.com).**

 Embracing these new principles can enhance your productivity and transform how you approach web applications with Laravel.
 Let me show you by building a simple online store.